nstylo/homerow.dev/src/posts/test1.md

 ---
-title: "This is a test blogpost"
+title: This is a test blogpost
-date: "2020-01-30"
+date: 2020-01-27
-description: "Today we are discussing Latex and code highlighting"
+description: Today we are discussing Latex and code highlighting
+featuredImage: ../featuredImages/test.jpeg
 ---

 # Markdown: Syntax